sinabock/tatom/source/topic_model_mallet.rst

    *mixture weights*, or *component weights*.
 Different communities favor different terms.

-Manipulating the output of MALLET into a document-topic matrix is not entirely intuitive.
-Fortunately the tools required for the job are available in Python and the procedure is similar to that reviewed in the previous section on :ref:`grouping texts <grouping-texts>`.
+Since Mallet version 2.0.8 manipulating the output of MALLET into a document-topic matrix is entirely intuitive.
+Fortunately the tools required for the job are available in the Python pandas package <https://pandas.pydata.org/pandas-docs/stable/index.html>.

 MALLET delivers the topic shares for each document into a file specified by the ``--output-doc-topics`` option.
 In this case we have provided the output